holstrater/holstrater.github.io/_posts/2020-05-04-pwnlab_init.md

 classes: wide
 ---

 I started out by finding the IP address of the target's machine.
-This can be done with ``netdiscover``, which shows the IP address along with a MAC address.
+This can be done with `netdiscover`, which shows the IP address along with a MAC address.
 Since I already knew the MAC address (shown in VirtualBox), this could be easily matched with the right IP address.
-I used the `-r` option to scan for a limited range in which I know the IP address will be, which saves time.

 ```bash
 kali@kali:~$ sudo netdiscover -r 192.168.56.0/16